Learn more about

 While price may play into a patient’s decision when choosing a surgeon for their brachioplasty, it is not the only important factor.
 The best results are produced by plastic surgeons with extensive training and experience, those who consistently keep up-to-date with the latest technologies and techniques.
 Please visit our extensive gallery of arm lift before and after pictures .

 An arm lift is designed to remove excess skin and tighten underlying structures, but is not possible for patients with too much subcutaneous fat in their arm.
 Often, the arm lift is performed in conjunction with liposuction, to remove both the excess fat and the excess skin from the arm.
 The approach offers arms that are tightened, more youthful, more shapely, but also may affect the cost of the arm lift when you combine procedures.

 On average, brachioplasty cost ranges between $7,500 and $9,500, depending on the amount of skin that needs to be removed and the length of surgery.
-During your consultation with Dr. Cruise you will discuss your concerns and desired results, and the staff of Cruise Plastic Surgery will be able to provide you will a more individualized estimate for the cost of your arm lift.
+During your consultation with Joseph T Cruise, MD you will discuss your concerns and desired results, and the staff of Cruise Plastic Surgery will be able to provide you will a more individualized estimate for the cost of your arm lift.